-A number of Oxford High School Academic, Art, Drama, Music, Sport and Head’s Scholarships are awarded annually.
-Scholarships will be held throughout a pupil’s career at the school subject to satisfactory progress and conduct.
+A number of Oxford High School Academic, Art, Drama, Music, and Sport Scholarships are awarded annually.
+Scholarships will be held throughout a pupil’s time at the school subject to satisfactory progress and conduct.

-An online application portal will become available in November 2021 to candidates who have received a place offer for Year 9.
-The Year 9 Scholarships application deadline is Wednesday 5 January 2022.
-Shortlisting outcome will be communicated to all candidates on Monday 17 January 2022.
-Interviews of shortlisted candidates will take place between Monday 31 January to Thursday 3 February 2022.
-Scholarship offers will be communicated on Friday 11 February 2022.
+An online application portal will become available in December 2023 to candidates who have received a place offer for Year 9.
+The application deadline for Year 9 scholarships is Monday 8th January 2024.
+The shortlisting outcome will be communicated to parents on Monday 15th January 2024.
+Interviews for shortlisted candidates will take place from Monday 29th-Wednesday 31st January 2024.
+Scholarship offers will be communicated to parents on Monday 19th February 2024.
 Please see also Key Admissions Dates.

-Academic Scholarships are awarded on merit on the basis of the entrance examinations and interview.
-There are no separate Oxford High School Academic or Head’s Scholarship examinations or interviews.
-Head’s Scholarships are awarded entirely at the Head’s discretion to outstanding candidates who have excelled during the admissions process.
-All candidates who have received Year 9 place offers will be considered for Academic and Head’s Scholarships.
+Academic Scholarships are awarded on merit on the basis of a candidate’s performance in our entrance examinations and interview.
+There are no separate Academic Scholarship examinations or interviews.
+All candidates who have received a Year 9 place offer will be considered for the Academic Scholarships.

 Candidates will be asked to submit a letter of application, CV and a portfolio of their best artwork.
 Applications will be assessed based on the following criteria: the artwork the candidate has done outside school lessons and independently; accurate and confident observational drawing/recording from visual sources; evidence of an understanding of the formal elements in art such as shape, proportion, tone and form; use of a wide variety of materials; awareness of other artists/designers and a finished piece.
 Shortlisted candidates will be invited to an interview to discuss their work, art interests, experience and influences.
 Art Scholars are required to make a full contribution to the artistic life of the school, not only in lessons but by taking an active part in clubs and events and advocating art in their year group.